-Incinerator which burns everything
+Incinerator that burns everything

 Our products are manufactured using unique technology of oxidative design in ceramics.
-The installation consists of a modified incinerator and a unit for high-temperature cleaning of flue gases.
+Plant consists of a modified incinerator and a unit for high-temperature cleaning of flue gases.
 Combustion of soot and organic compounds occurs in the channels of the ceramic honeycomb blocks; a ceramic heat exchanger is installed to cool the flow and recover the heat.

 The level of emissions for main marker substances is 5 times lower than European standards.
 For example, the level of carbon monoxide emissions is not more than 10 ppm (parts per million) *